Broadcast live to colleagues in teams, spaces or even the entire company with interactive chat and engagement!

 - Your technical team may need to open certain ports to allow livestreaming to

 work on your corporate network.

-- Please check that you have a strong internet connection to ensure you have a successful livestream as lagging may occur if the connection is weak or interrupted.
+- Please check that you have a strong internet connection to ensure you have a successful livestream as lagging may occur if the connection is weak or is interrupted.